TerribleBrad/Wind-of-Kine/README.md

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.

-Select New to start a new game.
+Select 'New' to start a new game.
 Once you have finished character creation allow all of the start of game scripts to finish loading before doing anything.
 Do NOT change race with showracemenu after confirming your character!
 It is time to configure all the mcm menus!

 ## In-Game MCM Options